• Skip to primary navigation

 Instructions

-• Over med-high heat, add 2 spoonfuls of vegetable stock to a pot and add onion.
+• Over medium - high heat, add 2 spoonfuls of vegetable stock (or oil if you like) to a pot and add onion.
 Sweat until semi translucent and then add garlic.
-Fry for about a minute.
+Fry for another minute whilst continuously stirring.

 bazella recipe step one

-• Add carrots, passata, remaining vegetable stock, coriander (cilantro) and pepper.
+• Add carrots, passata, remaining vegetable stock, cilantro (coriander) and pepper.
 Stir through and allow to simmer until carrots are semi tender.
-Approx. 5 minutes.
+Approximately 5 minutes.

 bazella recipe step two

 • Reduce heat to medium and stir through peas.
-Simmer for approx. 15 minutes until all is tender.
+Simmer for approximately 10-15 minutes until all is tender.
+Taste test and adjust salt if needed.
 Serve with vermicelli rice.

 bazella recipe step three